 Percent of State Mediators Averaging Less Than 130 Days

-In fact, in 2009-10 the OJCC mediated 94.7% of all PFB filed within the 130 day statutory parameter.
+In fact, in 2010-11 the OJCC mediators mediated 96% of all PFB filed within the 130 day statutory parameter.
+Sixty percent were mediated within ninety days.
 This marks outstanding improvement over the last five years.